MicrosoftDocs/visualstudio-docs/docs/vsto/debugging-office-projects.md

 [!include[Add-ins note](includes/addinsnote.md)]

 ## Start and stop the debugger
- You can start debugging an Office project just like you start debugging other [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] projects; for example, you can press the **F5** key.
+ You can start debugging an Office project just like you start debugging other Visual Studio projects; for example, you can press the **F5** key.
 When you start debugging a VSTO Add-in project, a new process for the targeted Office application is started and the VSTO Add-in is loaded.

  When you start debugging a document-level project, the document or workbook opens in a new Word or Excel process.